 Top 10 French words that English people love

-The French language is the most romantic and people love it!
+The French language is the most romantic and everyone seems to love it!
 Today, I’m sharing with you, my top 10 French words that English people love!
 I’ve traveled to many different places and met many different people.
 Thanks to many different conversations, I’ve come up with a funny list of French words that English people love.

-Language is the most important thing in our society.
-It is its pillar.
-Every time one travels to a new country, it’s always fun to learn a few words.
-And we often have favorite words.
-They may be our favorites for their meaning, for the memories, they bring us, or simply because they’re fun to say!
+Language is the most important aspect of society and how we communicate.
+It is the pillar of a functioning society.
+It’s what separates us but also brings us together.
+Every time one travels to a new country, it’s always fun to learn a few words to connect to the culture you’re visiting.
+And we often find a few favorite words.
+They may be our favorites for their meaning, for the memories they bring us, or simply because they’re fun to say!

-From my own experience and the people I’ve been spending time with, I know that English people don’t particularly like difficult words to pronounce.
+From my own experience and the people I’ve been spending time with, I know that English speakers don’t particularly like difficult words to pronounce.
 The most preferred French words are the fun ones!
-But also the ones filled with romance.
+But also the romantic words about love.
 I mean… If your lover comes to you and tells you “Je t’aime”.
 How can you resist, even if you’re mad at him/her?
 The French language is without a doubt very romantic, sexy and extremely sensual.
 People love it for obvious reasons.